What if I told you that your church's giving could increase... all without you having to actually ask your people to give?

-Have the QR code for your Connect Page or Online Giving Page visible everywhere you can.
+At your physical church, display a QR code that brings people quickly to your church website or app.
 Put in on the bulletin, worship guide, the poster outside, on a business card.
-Place donation boxes strategically throughout your worship building too.
+Also, place donation boxes strategically throughout your worship building too.

-Record video testimony of a few of your people that faithfully tithe and share them.
+Record video testimony of a few of your people that faithfully tithe.
 Share them on social media, through email, on your giving page, and even in church.
 Your people need to see how giving has impacted those who faithfully (and cheerfully) give.

 Personally email, call, or text each person that gives to your ministry at some point.
-Physical mail doesn’t count.
 It doesn’t matter if that donation is as small as $10 or as large as $10,000.
-Try to get a dialogue going as you thank them for their gift.
-Take a moment to share with them how that gift is being used right now in the ministry at hand.
-If you can, challenge them to reach out to one of their friends to personally share their giving testimony.
+Take a moment to thank them and share with them how that gift is being used right now in the ministry.

 With Church Connect, your people can view their giving history anytime they’d like without waiting on receiving a contribution statement.
 Take a moment to remind your people that they can access this at any time.
 As some of your people look at their giving history, they may feel inclined to give beyond their usual tithe.